cryzed/toFeed/README.md

 from there.

-If you want to run toFeed on a web server, but don't own one, check out the awesome service [Heroku](http://heroku.com/), there you can get one for free.
+If you want to run toFeed on a web server, but don't own one, check out the awesome service [Heroku](http://heroku.com/) where you can get one for free.